4b11b4/lowres/README.md

       * use an equalizer ("EQ") to tune in and out certain sounds<br>
         with your own two hands<br>
         and watch them change on the two devices above
+3. Play
-3. Play: various instruments, turntables, drum machine, analog synthesizers
+   * various instruments, turntables, drum machine, analog synthesizers
-4. Record: record some sounds from above
+4. Record
-5. Listen: to our recordings, and additional sounds:
+5. Listen to our recordings, and:
-   * sound from drum machine, analog synthesizers
+   * sound from the drum machine, analog synthesizers
-   * sound from a music recording -- and identify different instruments from the shape of the waveform
+   * sound from a song recording -- and identify different instruments from the shape of the waveform
 6. What is sound?
    * Everyone give their defintion of sound, again.
+1. What is music?
+   * How do you define music?
 3. Play
 4. Record
 7. Listen
 3. Introduction of each **path**
-5. More playing, recording, and listening between every few introductions each paths
+5. More playing between introductions of paths

 <h3>Paths</h3>

 1. Neuroscience
-   * An introduction to how the ear picks up vibrations in the air and translates the vibrations into an electrical signal for the brain.
+   * How does the ear picks up vibrations in the air and then translate these vibes into an electrical signal for the brain?
    * Everyone hears differently.
 Do a sound test to see who can hear the highest and lowest pitch sounds.
 2. Physics